pedromargolles/pyDecNef/docs/introduction/installation.md

 ## MRI scanner host computer

-As stated in diagram above, MRI scanner host computer should be able to copy in real-time functional DICOM files into a specific Server's folder.
+MRI scanner host computer should be able to copy in real-time functional DICOM files into a specific Server's folder.

 Real-time processing scripts running in server computer include a watcher class, which will be in charge of looking at that folder to initialize volume preprocessing as fast a new volume is written out.